 A Preliminary Economic Assessment ("PEA") at the Cotabambas Project was completed in September 2015.
-Subsequent exploration and stepout drilling from 2017 to 2019 and in 2022 identified potential for sulphide resource growth.
+Subsequent exploration and stepout drilling from 2017 to 2019 and in 2022/2023 identified potential for sulphide resource growth.

 At the Cotabambas Project, the Company is focused on advancing the PFS, which requires an upgrade of the Inferred Resources to Indicated category and the infill drill program to achieve this target commenced in April of 2022.
-In addition to an upgrade in the resource classification, the Company will focus on:
+As part of the prefeasibility study work program the Company is planning to complete and update on the mineral resources estimate and an update to the PEA in 2023.
+In addition to upgrading the resource classification, the Company is focusing on:

-- Delineating resource growth potential; - Delineating continuity of the higher-grade zones both within the current North and South Pit limits and along strike and between the two pits; - Extending the EIAsd and social permits and relationships; - Optimizing metallurgical recoveries from both the sulphide and mixed/oxide resources; - Reducing wasterock production and mineral handling; - Incorporating steeper pit wall slopes; and - Optimizing the proposed tailings and wasterock storage facilities.
+- Delineating resource growth potential; - Delineating continuity of the higher-grade zones both within the current North and South Pit limits and along strike and between the two pits; - Extending the EIAsd and social permits and relationships; - Optimizing metallurgical recoveries from both the sulphide and mixed/oxide resources; - Reducing wasterock production and mineral handling;

+- Incorporating steeper pit wall slopes; and - Optimizing the proposed tailings and wasterock storage facilities.

-These objectives are expected to further enhance the project economics as part of the prefeasibility studies started in 2023 and planned for completion in 2024.
+These objectives are expected to further enhance the project economics as part of the prefeasibility studies started in 2022 and planned for completion in 2024.

 In the first quarter of 2022 Panoro commenced work to support the prefeasibility study for the Cotabambas Project.
 The work began with step-out and infill drilling programs in the North and South 2015 PEA pits which also included technical and environmental studies.
-The work programs continued to the end of 2022 with additional drilling contemplated in 2023, including exploration in the Guaclle Skarn.
-Additionally in November 2022, started technical studies including an update to geologic modelling started to support future geo-metallurgical modelling, metallurgical testing, geotechnical and hydrogeological studies-started.
+The work programs continued to the end of 2022 with additional drilling completed in July 2023, including exploration in the Guaclle Skarn.
+Additionally in November 2022, Panoro started technical studies including an update to geologic modelling to support future geo-metallurgical modelling, metallurgical testing, geotechnical and hydrogeological studies.
 The Company intends to complete an updated resource study as a part of a new PEA update the planned prefeasibility study.